 It’s February, so why am I thinking about naked gardening?
 Maybe you’ve heard of World Naked Gardening Day, an annual May 1 event whose existence I know about only because it makes the rounds on social media every year, much to the titillation of many who are out for a pleasant spring scroll down their Facebook newsfeeds.
 The idea of standing naked in the garden, well, let’s just say it’s got mythic dimensions, and while I honor those who buck their cultural programming and get out there to actually do it, my entry today is geared more toward understanding the many people who have yards surrounding their homes, but who as yet have no actual garden in which to even try naked gardening, were they so inclined when the weather warms up.

 Because, let’s be honest: standing naked on a chemically treated lawn in front of geometrically pruned foundation plantings wouldn’t be quite the same.
-For one thing, there’s little to do out there: no reason to bend to the soil, nothing to pick, plant, taste or smell as it offers itself out of the wet spring earth, and come summertime, no sunflowers or cosmos to strategically reveal and unreveal bodies as they sway to their different tempos in the warm breezes.
+For one thing, there’s little to do out there: no reason to bend to the soil, nothing to pick, plant, taste or smell as it offers itself out of the wet spring earth, and come summertime, no sunflowers or cosmos to sway to their different tempos in the warm breezes and strategically reveal and conceal the gardeners' bodies.
 Instead, there’s nothing.
 So let’s back it up a notch and get the gardens in place first.
 It’ll be more fun for everybody.

 However, as I consider this more basic issue, I see that the problems involved in establishing a garden are much the same as those we would likely encounter in encouraging gardening in the nude: cultural resistance, a sense of being exposed and alone in one’s passions and life path, and quite possibly in many locations, legal ramifications.
 But ay yi yi!
 The bleak uniformity of suburban landscaping!
 Consider what we're really talking about here.
 Among people in the world, these are the privileged, and among their precious privileges is something truly remarkable: access to a piece of land.
 And yet out of this we see crafted a strange kind of sterile, anonymous nowhereland.
 What’s that about, really?
 Seems to me it’s about conformity, and about the perceived safety of not standing out.
 It’s also about class identification, as my friend Lois Robbins was kind enough to enlighten a group of us who had assembled on Earth Day some years ago.
 In my mind, conformity and class identification are connected: “People like us – we normal people – don’t do that.”
 Right.
 We don’t have time.
 We’re on Facebook or playing candy crush or watching professional sports on TV.